 8.4.
 Evaluation Criteria: A record of excellent and committed mentoring, including the significance of the nominee’s impact on students’ success, and demonstrated skills in areas of mentoring.
 The quality of performance will be the determining factor.
 The following are examples of accomplishments that may be included as evidence:

-• Peer-reviewed publications/creative activities jointly authored or created with students;
+• Peer-reviewed publications jointly authored and/or created with students;

-• Supervision of students leading to peer-reviewed publications or creative outcomes by the students;
+•

 • Research/creative activity projects with students and/or supervision of student research or theses;

-• Achievements of previous students that the former students themselves attribute in writing to the candidate.
+•

+Extra-curricular supervision leading creative outcomes by the students

 8.5.
 Submission: Candidates who accept their nomination shall submit an application and the required materials to the Academic Senate Office.